William Chiongbian

 William Lee Chiongbian (December 7, 1914 – August 17, 2002) was a Filipino politician and businessman.
-He represented Misamis Oriental's at-large congressional district in the House of Representatives.
+He represented Misamis Occidental's at-large congressional district in the House of Representatives.
 He is also the founder of the Cebu-based shipping company, William Lines and a patron of football in the Philippines.

 Early life

 William Chiongbian was born on December 7, 1914 in Misamis (now Misamis Occidental) to Victoriano Taghap Chiongbian of Jimenez and Rosario Lee (born Lee Chay Hong) who resided in Oroquieta.
 The elder Chiongbian was a politician who was elected as a councilor of Plaridel in 1925 and became first municipal mayor of Don Mariano Marcos which was later renamed after him in 1986.
 His brother, James Chiongbian, was a lone district congressman of South Cotabato from 1969 to 1972.

 Political career

-Chiongbian was first elected as representative of Misamis Oriental's at-large district in the House of Representatives in 1953.
+Chiongbian was first elected as representative of Misamis Occidental's at-large district in the House of Representatives in 1953.
 He was re-elected four times in 1957, 1961, 1965, 1969 serving until 1972.
 However Guillermo Sambo successfully filed an electoral protest against Chiongbian for his election in 1961.
 Sambo, who was ruled the winner of the 1961 elections by the Supreme Court served from 1962 until 1965.